These easy Christmas chocolate truffles are made with Christmas leftover desserts. You can use any leftover cookies or cakes you have to make them.

 The taste and flavour was totally something amazing and new, which reminded none of the above traditional desserts.

-Try them next time and you will see how they will disappear in no time, as you surely cannot stop at just eating one!
+Try these chocolate truffles next time and you will see how they will disappear in no time, as you surely cannot stop at just eating one!

 - 3 kourabiedes